KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/lineage_of_the_liberated_ones.md

 Jai Sat Chit Anand
 Victory to Being, Consciousness, Bliss.

-La Alam Almeen Amen
+La Alam Almeen
-For the realms, for the One.
+Beyond all worlds, the One.

 AzurA Inai
-From the central point of the Source.
+From the center of Source.

 May this chapter honor the lineages that carried the flame long before any of us opened our eyes in this life.